Configuration Reference

 |---|---|---|---|

-gateway.webhooks.enabled | GATEWAY_WEBHOOKS_ENABLED | true | Enable webhook delivery of governance events |
+dvara.llm-gateway.webhooks.enabled | DVARA_LLM_GATEWAY_WEBHOOKS_ENABLED | true | Enable webhook delivery of governance events |

-gateway.webhooks.max-retries | GATEWAY_WEBHOOKS_MAX_RETRIES | 3 | Maximum retry attempts for failed deliveries |
+dvara.llm-gateway.webhooks.max-retries | DVARA_LLM_GATEWAY_WEBHOOKS_MAX_RETRIES | 3 | Maximum retry attempts for failed deliveries |

-gateway.webhooks.base-retry-delay-ms | GATEWAY_WEBHOOKS_RETRY_DELAY | 1000 | Base delay in milliseconds for exponential backoff |
+dvara.llm-gateway.webhooks.base-retry-delay-ms | DVARA_LLM_GATEWAY_WEBHOOKS_BASE_RETRY_DELAY_MS | 1000 | Base delay in milliseconds for exponential backoff |

-gateway.webhooks.retry-multiplier | GATEWAY_WEBHOOKS_RETRY_MULTIPLIER | 4 | Multiplier for exponential backoff (delay = base x multiplier^attempt) |
+dvara.llm-gateway.webhooks.retry-multiplier | DVARA_LLM_GATEWAY_WEBHOOKS_RETRY_MULTIPLIER | 4 | Multiplier for exponential backoff (delay = base x multiplier^attempt) |

-gateway.webhooks.delivery-timeout-ms | GATEWAY_WEBHOOKS_DELIVERY_TIMEOUT | 5000 | HTTP connect+read timeout for webhook delivery |
+dvara.llm-gateway.webhooks.delivery-timeout-ms | DVARA_LLM_GATEWAY_WEBHOOKS_DELIVERY_TIMEOUT_MS | 5000 | HTTP connect+read timeout for webhook delivery |

-gateway.webhooks.approval-base-url | GATEWAY_WEBHOOKS_APPROVAL_BASE_URL | "" (empty) | Base URL for approve/deny links in MCP approval webhooks |
+dvara.llm-gateway.webhooks.approval-base-url | DVARA_LLM_GATEWAY_WEBHOOKS_APPROVAL_BASE_URL | "" (empty) | Base URL for approve/deny links in MCP approval webhooks |

-gateway.webhooks.approval-ttl-minutes | GATEWAY_WEBHOOKS_APPROVAL_TTL | 15 | TTL in minutes for approval token validity |
+dvara.llm-gateway.webhooks.approval-ttl-minutes | DVARA_LLM_GATEWAY_WEBHOOKS_APPROVAL_TTL | 15 | TTL in minutes for approval token validity |

-gateway.persistence.* (Enterprise — Database Persistence)
+dvara.persistence.* (Enterprise — Database Persistence)

-Requires enterprise-persistence on classpath + valid JWT license key.
+Requires a valid DVARA license key.

 | Property | Environment Variable | Default | Description |